Fuel (band): History

-Early years (1989–1997)
+Early years (1989–1998)

-What would become Fuel was formed in 1989 in the western Tennessee town of Kenton when childhood friends Carl Bell and Jeff Abercrombie began playing music together in junior high school and played in various garage bands.
-After graduating high school, Bell (who was a few years older than Abercrombie) headed to college where he met drummer Jody Abbott.
-Bell and Abbott formed a college campus band, Wanted (along with Robert Wagner and Mark Crawford), in Henderson, Tennessee.
-After college, Bell and Abercrombie – at the time, attending college at the University of Tennessee at Martin – reunited with Abbott and formed the band Reel Too Real, playing cover songs at local clubs in Tennessee and eventually becoming a national touring club circuit band.
-Bass player Jeff Abercrombie saw vocalist-guitarist Brett Scallions performing in a bar in Jackson, Tennessee in 1992 and later recruited him to join the band in early 1993.
+What would eventually become Fuel was formed in 1989 in the western Tennessee town of Kenton, when Carl Bell and Jeff Abercrombie began playing music together in junior high school, getting involved in various garage bands.
+In college, Bell met drummer Jody Abbott, and they formed the band Wanted.
+After college, Bell and Abercrombie formed Reel Too Real with Abbott, playing cover songs at local clubs in Tennessee.
+Abercrombie saw vocalist-guitarist Brett Scallions performing in a bar in Jackson, Tennessee, in 1992, and recruited him to join the band a year later.

-With the simultaneous addition of keyboardist Erik Avakian, the first proper iteration of the band was formed.
-That same year, the band moved to Harrisburg, Pennsylvania, where they performed at local Pennsylvania bars & nightclubs under the name Reel Too Real, playing cover songs.
-The band made a choice to perform under a different name when showcasing its own original material.
-That name, for the time being, would be Small the Joy, which produced one self-released EP, a self-titled cassette tape, in 1994.
-The band then once again decided to change its name, this time settling on the name Fuel, before self-releasing their second EP, Porcelain, in 1996 as well as repackaging their first EP, Small the Joy, with the "Fuel" name on it.
-Porcelain sold well locally, spawning a small local radio hit with "Shimmer" even before being signed to a major label.
-The popularity of the EP brought them to the attention of Sony's 550 imprint, which released their third EP, Hazleton, the following year in 1998.
+With the addition of keyboardist Erik Avakian, the first proper iteration of the band came together.
+In 1993, they moved to Harrisburg, Pennsylvania, where they performed cover songs at local bars and nightclubs as Reel Too Real.
+When playing original material, they were known as Small the Joy, under which name they released a self-titled EP in 1994.
+At this point, they once more changed their name, this time to Fuel, and self-released a second EP, Porcelain, in 1996.
+They also repackaged their first EP as Small the Joy, under the name Fuel.
+Porcelain spawned a small local radio hit with the track "Shimmer" and brought the band to the attention of Sony's 550 imprint, which released their third EP, Hazleton, in 1998.